-While Gramophone writes “de la Vega sells these two works as comprehensively as Pahud” (Mozart Concertos in D & G major), FONO FORUM writes “Flawless: de la Vega possesses a velvety smooth tone in all registers, dark in timbre, lean and flexible, with superior masterful technique”.
+While Gramophone writes “de la Vega sells these two works as comprehensively as Pahud” (Mozart Concertos in D and G major), FONO FORUM writes “Flawless: de la Vega possesses a velvety smooth tone in all registers, dark in timbre, lean and flexible, with superior masterful technique”.
 NDR Kultur acknowledges her “velvety tone” and “crystal-clear playing”, comparing her frivolity to the birds of summer, and above all stating that her interpretation of the classical flute concertos “would certainly have inspired Mozart”.